 Colossians 3:3 assures, “…your life is hidden with Christ in God.
 When Christ who is our life appears, then you also will appear with Him in glory.”

-Thank You Lord, that I am safe in You and my life and identity are hidden in Christ.
+Thank You Lord, that I and everyone who trust in You are safe forever and my life and identity are hidden in Christ.
+In Jesus’ name I pray, amen.